jai-bansal/iris-data-machine-learning/README.md

 - K Nearest Neighbor
 - Naive Bayes

+For each model, training set accuracy, accuracy derived from cross validation, and test set accuracy will be included.

 #### Motivation:
 I created this project to explore various machine learning models in R and Python.